valohai/docs/source/howto/new-user-guide/index.rst

 Valohai offers command-line tools and a Python helper library to make it easier to interact with the platform.

+* :ref:`cli` allows you to easily run jobs, view logs, and create new projects directly from the cli.
 * :ref:`valohai-utils` is a Python utility library that helps with everyday boilerplate.
-* :ref:`cli` allows you to easily run jobs, view logs, and create new projects directly from the cli.

-Start by installing valohai-utils, logging in, and creating a project.
+Start by installing the Valohai tools, logging in, and linking your local directory to a Valohai project.

 .. code-block:: bash

-  pip3 install valohai-utils
+  pip3 install valohai-utils valohai-cli vh login
-  vh login

   # Navigate to your project